-- 1. Using System Overview check that the VIP & RIPs are shown as active (green). - 2.
-Using a browser, navigate to the VIP address, i.e. http://192.168.2.150 to verify that you can reach the Real

-Servers via the Virtual Service.

-Check Reports > Layer 4 Current Connections to ensure that client connections are reported in state 'ESTABLISHED'.
-If connections are in state 'SYN\RECV', this normally indicates that the ARP Problem on the Real Servers has not been solved.
+- 1. Using the System Overview in the WebUI, verify that the VIP & RIPs are shown as active (green). - 2.
+Using a browser, navigate to the VIP address, i.e. http://192.168.2.150 to verify that you can reach the Real Servers via the Virtual Service. - Check Reports > Layer 4 Current Connections to ensure that client connections are reported in state "ESTABLISHED".
+If connections are in state "SYN\RECV", this normally indicates that the "ARP Problem" on the Real Servers has not been solved.